JerryMalmstrom/fomantic-ui-octobercms/README.md

 ## Usage
-Use the `assets/css/main.css` file to override CSS elements; use the `assets/js/app.js` file to add JavaScript content.
+Use the `assets/css/theme.css` file to override CSS elements; use the `assets/js/app.js` file to add JavaScript content.

 ## Updating manually

-- 'cd' into the folder \assets\vendor\
+(You need for those commands Node.js installed visit https://nodejs.org/en/ for more information)

-- run in the command shell 'bower update'
+- move into the folder \assets\vendor\

-- 'cd' into the folder \source\
+- run in the command shell 'npm install jquery'
-- run in the command shell 'npm update'
+- run in command shell 'npm install semantic-ui --save'

-- 'cd' into the folder \source\semantic\
+Do not change the settings except the place for 'semantic\' choose 'node_modules\semantic'

 - run in the command shell 'gulp build'

 ---